SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 You can overwrite the target data entirely, append to existing target data, or merge to address slowly changing dimension scenarios.

+- To select write modes, you must set the Target Model Type & Format to **Table**.

 The following table shows which write modes and approaches are available for which provider.

 | Provider   | Overwrite               | Append                  | Merge - Specify Columns | Merge - SCD 2           | Merge - Use delete and insert | Merge - Insert and overwrite |